annotation/stam-tools/README.md

 The TSV output produced by this tool is not lossless, that is, it can not encode everything that STAM supports, unlike STAM JSON and STAM CSV.
 It does, however, give you a great deal of flexibility to quickly output only the data relevant for whatever your specific purpose is.

+For queries that modify the annotation store, use `stam annotate` rather than `stam query`.

 ### stam export